Spy Tricks: How the CIA Used Clark Gable & Animal Farm for PsyOps

 Animal Farm: the CIA pitch

-Animal Farm would be the first feature-length animated film ever made in the UK and a colossal challenge.
+Animal Farm would be the first feature-length animated film ever made in Britain and a colossal challenge.
 The CIA and British Foreign Office’s clandestine Information Research Department (IRD) weren’t the only ones interested in acquiring the film rights.

 The US Army also wanted to make Animal Farm, as well as the producers of Woody Woodpecker cartoons.